rlc-community-providers/microfocus-rlc-plugin/README.md

 # Micro Focus Release Control plugin for Jenkins 2.x

 This plugin allows [Micro Focus Release Control](https://www.microfocus.com/products/release-control/) (RLC) to be used in and invoked from [Jenkins Pipelines](https://jenkins.io/solutions/pipeline/).
-It is a community supported plugin and provides the following adhoc build steps:
+It is a community supported plugin and provides the following ad-hoc build steps:

-- [x] Create Release Package - create a new Release Package from Jenkins
+- [x] **Create Release Package** - create a new Release Package from Jenkins
-- [x] Get Release Train State - get the state of a Release Train
+- [x] **Get Release Train State** - get the state of a Release Train
-- [x] Get Release Package State - get the state of a Release Package
+- [x] **Get Release Package State** - get the state of a Release Package
-- [x] Send ALF Event - Send an ALF event that could be used to carry out additional automation from SBM/RLC
+- [x] **Send ALF Event** - Send an ALF event that could be used to carry out additional automation from RLC (using the SBM platform Orchestration Engine)

-Micro Focus Release Control can be used across the development lifecycle but is typically used to automate releases into controlled environments (Staging/Pre-Prod/Production) and has additional enterprise capabilities above and beyond
-Jenkins to support this.
+Micro Focus Release Control can be used across the development lifecycle but is typically used to automate releases into controlled environments (Staging/Pre-Prod/Production) and has additional enterprise capabilities above and beyond Jenkins to support this.

 ## Example pipeline code